arkency/reactjs_koans/README.md

 # React.js Koans

 If you want to learn React.js you came to the right place.
 We prepared a set of practical exercises that will help you learn React.js from square one.
-The only thing you need to know is JavaScript (of course).
+The only thing you need to know is JavaScript.

 The Koans are a set of tasks to complete.
 Prepared tests checks if they are done correctly.